Marc-Falconer/flask-timezone-localiser/README.md

 By default this Flask runs on port *5001*.
 You can also mount the log directory to your filesystem.
 The log path in the container is '/app/logs'.\

+## Docker Image

-This repository is available as a docker image.
-[View on Docker Hub](https://hub.docker.com/repository/docker/marcfalconer/flask-timezone-localiser/general).
+This repository is available as a docker image: [View on Docker Hub](https://hub.docker.com/repository/docker/marcfalconer/flask-timezone-localiser/general).

 By default this Flask runs on port *5001*.
 You can also mount the log directory to your filesystem.
 The log path in the container is '/app/logs'.\